ibm-cloud-docs/EventStreams/known_restrictions.md

 ### Workaround
 {: #calls_timeout_workaround notoc}

-Retry your calls after waiting long enough for the JVM DNS cache for the broker URLs to expire.
-On subsequent Kafka calls, a working broker IP address should be returned from the DNS query and used.
+Retry your calls after you wait long enough for the JVM DNS cache for the broker URLs to expire.
+On subsequent Kafka calls, a working broker IP address is returned from the DNS query.

 A Kafka Improvement Proposal (KIP) #302 (available from Kafka 2.1.1) ensures that Kafka clients try all available broker IP addresses and not a subset, so a failure in a single IP address does not cause a failure.